27 Sep Time limits in Family Law proceedings: A case study

 The issue that the Judge had to decide was whether the hardship criteria was met.

-In her judgement, Judge Boyle found the applicant Ms Lacy did not meet the hardship criteria under section 44(6).
+In her judgment, Judge Boyle found the applicant Ms Lacy did not meet the hardship criteria under section 44(6).
 The Judge based her findings on the fact that Ms Lacy’s monthly contribution of $1,000 to the property were equivalent to payments for rent and not a significant contribution.
 What is interesting to note is, Judge Boyle found it would be difficult “supporting an order for a 50% division of the current net pool five years after separation from a four year relationship with no children.”

 The issue of delay in commencing proceedings was also addressed by Judge Boyle.
 Her Honour noted that the legislation provides a two year period to commence proceedings.